London Design Fair 2017

 Zweed was founded by designer Håkan Johansson in 2010 has is based in Helsingborg.
 Håkan’s idea was to create a furniture brand with a focus on design, functionality and quality.
 The inspiration came from discussions with clients, who often came to him because they could not find a design solution for their needs.
 Zweed’s furniture is characterised by great care for detail, meticulous execution and smart functionality.

 Companies that participated in the Swedish design pavilion also had access to professional coaching via the Design Boost business development programme, which is run by The Creative Plot in cooperation with Med Form/ Design Center.

-The participation in London Design Fair was the second activity in the design field for Southern Sweden Creatives this year.
+The participation at London Design Fair is the second activity in the design field for Southern Sweden Creatives this year.
 The previous activity occurred during Milan Design Week in April, and the next one is the Dutch Design Week in October. zweed.se

 London Design Fair